September 15th - 16th, 2026

 mailto:2026@imf-conference.org

-Conference under the Auspices of SIG SIDAR
+Conference of SIG SIDAR

 of the German Informatics Society (GI).

 Since 2003, IMF has established itself as one of the premier venues for presenting research on IT security incident response and management and IT forensics.
 While the first IMF conference was organized to establish a research forum for German-speaking researchers and practitioners from the field, it soon became an international conference attracting many experts across Europe.
-2025 being the 14th Conference, it is also an important milestone in connecting IT security incident management, IT forensics and their respective legal frameworks.
+2026 being the 15th Conference, it is also an important milestone in connecting IT security incident management, IT forensics and their respective legal frameworks.

 IMF provides an informal collaborative environment each year that brings together leading researchers, practitioners, industry, tool developers, academics, law enforcement, and other government bodies from around the globe to tackle current and emerging challenges in their fields.

 Accepted papers will be published in the ACM DTRAP Journal as a Special Issue and will be Open Access.
+ACM introduced a new fee structure for Open Access starting 2026.
+More information is provided here: https://dl.acm.org/journal/dtrap/open-access

 We invite original contributions as research papers, non-research practitioner presentations, and panels on the following topics in digital forensics and IT security incident response and management:

 The above list is only suggestive.
 We welcome new, original ideas from people in academia, industry, government, and law enforcement who are interested in sharing their results, knowledge, and experience.
 Authors are encouraged to demonstrate the applicability of their work to practical issues.
 Questions about submission topics can be sent via email to pc-chair<at>imf-conference<dot>org.
-Please address general queries about IMF to 2025<at>imf-conference<dot>org.
+Please address general queries about IMF to 2026<at>imf-conference<dot>org.

 IMF invites to submit full papers, presenting novel and mature research results, as well as practice papers, describing best practices, case studies, or lessons learned.
 The maximum paper length for full papers is 20 pages, including the bibliography and well-marked appendices.
 Short papers for reporting early research results or best practice approaches are limited to 10 pages.